golfiros/pwasio/README.md

 This project comes solely out of frustration of being unable to run Ableton Live in my current PipeWire/Proton based Arch Linux setup.
-This project would not at all be possible without the skeleton laid out in the original WineASIO project, stability and user-friendliness it is merely a shadow of what that's capable of.
+This project would not at all be possible without the skeleton laid out in the original WineASIO project, Despite being a complete refactor, I consider pwasio a derivative work of WineASIO and as such all original authors from that have been kept here.

+In terms of features, stability and user-friendliness pwasio is merely a shadow of what WineASIO currently is.
 It works, but that's literally it.
-Despite being a complete refactor, I consider pwasio a derivative work of WineASIO and as such all original authors from that have been kept here.

-In terms of features, stability and user-friendliness pwasio is merely a shadow of what WineASIO currently is.
 Care has also been taken so that this does not conflict with a WineASIO installation so that users may try out both and figure out what suits them better.
 Currently all configuration happens during compilation time.
 There are frequent xruns.
 The program crashes PipeWire semi-often if things are connected in the wrong order (whatever that means for you).
 Development goals include addressing all of the above.

 ### Change Log

+#### 0.0.2
+* 21/09/2025: PipeWire now directly uses the ASIO buffers (GG)
 #### 0.0.1
 * 01/09/2025: Initial version (GG)